John Campbell of Strachur: Declaration of war

 The very day in which Campbell informed Clinton of the latest developments in West Florida, the Spanish were approaching Fort Charlotte and Mobile.
 On 14 March 1780, Fort Charlotte and Mobile capitulated to Spanish forces.
 In immediate command of the English forces at Fort Charlotte was Captain Elias Durnford.
 Campbell had left Pensacola with reinforcements on 5 March 1780, but heavy rains, swollen streams and muddy roads retarded his progress.
-When his scouts reported the display of Spanish colours over the fort, Campbell turned back to Pensacola, returning on 18 March 1780.
+When his scouts reported the display of Spanish colors over the fort, Campbell turned back to Pensacola, returning on 18 March 1780.
 With the surrender of Mobile, West Florida was reduced to the District of Pensacola alone.
 Unless Pensacola was relieved by a naval reinforcement from Jamaica, Pensacola would be lost.
-Campbell complained to Germain that even a single frigate would have made a difference in the defence of Mobile.
+Campbell complained to Germain that even a single frigate would have made a difference in the defense of Mobile.

 While Governor Gálvez was preparing for his advance against Pensacola, the rivalry between Campbell and Governor Chester flared up again.
 The governor sought to restrict Campbell's authority over the troops.
 Campbell predicted a Spanish attack in early fall 1780 but it didn't come.
-Tired of waiting for the Spanish to assume the initiative, Campbell in January 1781, sent the colonel of the Waldeck Regiment, Johann von Hanxleden, with more than 500 men to seize the water supply for Mobile at the Spanish fort on the east side of Mobile Bay.
-The attack was unsuccessful because Hanxleden was killed and no one stepped forward to rally the troops.
-Also, once the Waldeckers and Provincial soldiers were engaged in hand-to-hand combat inside the fort, Britain's Indian allies refused to follow and storm the Spanish fort.
+Tired of waiting for the Spanish to assume the initiative, Campbell in January 1781, ordered the commander of the 3rd Waldeck Regiment, Lieutenant Colonel Johann von Hanxleden, with more than 500 men, to seize at the Spanish fortified outpost at "The Village" on the east side of Mobile Bay.
+The attack was unsuccessful because Hanxleden was killed early in the battle.
+Instructed to attack on Hanxleden's signal, the British's Choctaw allies failed to envelope the Spanish forces during the battle's climax due to their commander's premature death.
+With one of his favorite commanders dead, his forces in retreat, and his Choctaw allies failing to deliver their promised effectiveness, Campbell found himself utterly and continuously frustrated with the military situation on the Gulf Coast in 1781.